efriel94/ef_blog/_posts/EmbeddedLinux/2020-05-16-embedded-linux.md

 emmet@homepc:/home/emmet/Documents/u-boot$ make CROSS_COMPILE=arm-cortex_a8-linux-gnueabihf-
 ```

 Once the build finishes, it will generate your secondary program loader (SPL) which is MLO and the third program loader (TPL) files being the U-boot files.
-SPL is required to be loaded into SRAM from either flash memory, SD card or eMMC as its used as an intermediate stager to initialize main DRAM memory and then load U-Boot since SRAM can’t run a full bootloader due to .
-We will be loading MLO and U-Boot from an SD card so I am using an 8GB SD card.
-You need to partition the SD card into two partitions, partition one which will hold our boot files and partition two holding the root filesystem.
+SPL is required to be loaded into SRAM from either flash memory, SD card or eMMC as its used as an intermediate stager to initialize main DRAM memory and then load U-Boot since SRAM can’t run a full bootloader due to memory constraints.
+We will be loading MLO and U-Boot from a 8GB SD card so its necessary to partition the SD card into two sections.
+Partition one which will hold our boot files while partition two will hold the root filesystem.
 I used a tool known as GParted for partitioning.

-**
 |             | Name   | Size | Format | Flags     |
 |-------------|--------|------|--------|-----------|
 | Partition 1 | boot   | 2GB  | FAT32  | boot, LBA |
 | Partition 2 | rootfs | 6GB  | ext4   |           |
 |             |        |      |        |           |
-**

 Copy SPL and TPL files onto boot partition, unmount device and insert SD card into board.
 Hold down the boot button before powering on the board otherwise the Beaglebone will boot from onboard eMMC storage.